FREQUENTLY ASKED QUESTIONS

 How can organizations get involved in the Global Climate Action Summit?

-Additional information about Summit participation will be published on the Summit website and distributed to those who sign up for future updates.
 For organizations that wish to get involved in the Summit, participation will be tied to reporting on significant progress on past climate commitments, a demonstrated record of climate leadership, and new commitments that align with the Summit’s five core themes.
-Summit organizers will select event speakers with input from the Advisory Committee.
+Please click here to learn more.

 The Co-Chairs are the conveners of the event, and they and their delegates are responsible for shaping its purpose, format, and overall curation.
 The Co-Chairs will leverage their voices and networks.

 What is the role of the Advisory Committee?

 The Advisory Committee, facilitated by Mission 2020, will support delivery of the five headline outcomes thematic areas and the commitments that participants will be making at the Summit.
 The Advisory Committee will support the development of an estimate of how much subnational and non-state actors have helped cut greenhouse gas emissions to date and show low-carbon transformation is occurring in businesses and communities.
 The members of the Advisory Committee provide input for the benefit of the Co-Chairs.
 They are:

 - Helen Clarkson, Chief Executive Officer, The Climate Group

 - Aron Cramer, President and Chief Executive Officer, BSR